k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 </tr>
 <tr>
 <td width="125">
-<p><strong>Database Types</strong></p>
+<p><strong><a href="https://support.k2view.com/Academy/articles/05_DB_interfaces/10_database_types.md">Database Types</a></strong></p>
 </td>
 <td width="516">
-<p>New database types can be defined without additional enhancement to the product, depending on their specifications and whether they have a &nbsp;JDBC driver.
+<p>New and customized database types can be defined without additional enhancement to the product, depending on their specifications and whether they have a &nbsp;JDBC driver.
 Database types that are part of the Product package can be edited or overridden but may require customization.</p>
 </td>
 </tr>
 <tr>